AnthonyThomahawk/Silverblade-CSGO/README.md

 * A cute MFC form based GUI

 # IMPORTANT disclaimer
-The code quality in this release is sub-par, i wrote it when i was 16 and it was my first ever "big" C++ application, most of it is pasted off of other open source cheats (which is why you might think each seperate feature is written by a diffrent person), it is not well optimised and barely works.
-This source is meant for people to play around and experiment with, do not use it in matchmaking servers as it will probably get you **banned**.
+The code quality in this release is sub-par, i wrote it when i was 16 and it was my first ever "big" C++ application, most of it is pasted off of other open source cheats (which is why you might think each seperate feature is written by a diffrent person), it is not well optimised and barely works.This source is meant for people to play around and experiment with, do not use it in matchmaking servers as it will probably get you **banned**.